Beacon Dental Clinic, Suite 1 & 2, Beacon Consultants Clinic, Sandyford, Dublin, D18 E7P4 Tel: +353 1 213 5644

 Is getting a dental crown painful?

-Getting a dental crown is typically not a painful procedure.
+Getting a dental crown is not a painful procedure.
 The Beacon Dental Clinic will always take measures to ensure your comfort throughout the process.
 Here are some factors to consider regarding pain and discomfort:

-Post-Placement Discomfort: After the permanent crown is placed, it is common to experience some mild sensitivity or discomfort for a few days.
+Post-placement crown discomfort: After the permanent crown is placed, it is common to experience some mild sensitivity or discomfort for a few days.
 This is due to the tooth and surrounding tissues adjusting to the new crown.
 Over-the-counter pain relievers can help manage any discomfort during this initial period.

 About the Beacon Dental Clinic